alpo22/webpack-workshop-2018/jamie-notes/_jamie-notes.md

 Make your own toolchain

-Add the "import cost" plugin, which tells you how big a file will be when you're importing it (though mine is not working)
+Add the "import cost" plugin to editor, which tells you how big a file will be when you're importing it (though mine is not working)

-A strategy for having only including dependencies only once: "Mono repo", a root package.json, and a "packages" folder.
+A strategy for only including dependencies once: "Mono repo", a root package.json, and a "packages" folder.
 Maybe worth looking at further.

+He didnt go over "tree-shaking", but look into it.